 In the 1780s London became the favoured center for cricket and the Marylebone Cricket Club (MCC) assumed authority for the laws.
 The last cricket match played on Broadhalfpenny Down was in 1781 and the ground then lay fallow for 125 years.

-Although the old Hambledon Club closed in 1796, memories of the great deeds of their famous cricketers were cherished by many and a move was made to erect a memorial stone to them.
+Memories of the great deeds of Hambledon's famous cricketers were cherished by many and a move was made to erect a memorial stone to them.
 The great England cricketer and all-round sportsman, C B Fry, took an interest.
-A three-day match between a Hambledon XII, which included Fry, and an All England XII, captained by the legendary G L Jessop, was played from 10th to 12th September at which the memorial stone was unveiled; cricket had returned to Broadhalfpenny Down.
+In 1908 a three-day match between a Hambledon XII, which included Fry, and an All England XII, captained by the legendary G L Jessop, was played from 10th to 12th September at which the memorial stone was unveiled; cricket had returned to Broadhalfpenny Down.

 In 1959, four officers founded the Broadhalfpenny Brigands CC with the aim of securing regular fixtures to be played on the ground.
 When it became clear that HMS Mercury would be closed, the Brigands applied for the lease.
 In 1992, this was granted to them by Winchester on condition that they would set up an independent trust to secure the long-term future of the ground.